How to Create an App in Lega

 - Next you can optionally toggle these features on or off to enable them for users within an app.
 When a feature is enabled, it's highlighted blue.

-- Document Upload - Allows users to upload (up to three) documents from their computer or the Document Manager for use within an app.
-See more about the Document Manager here.
+- Document Upload - Allows used to upload documents for use within an app.

 - Voice Input - Allows users to interact with apps using their device's microphone.